polistern/pboted_docs/docs/docs/about/contributing.md

 I'm really glad you're reading this.

-Come find me in `[#dev]` channel on **ilita** IRC network in to I2P.

 ## Submitting changes

 Please send a [GitHub Pull Request to pboted](https://github.com/polistern/pboted/pull/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

 Please follow [style convention](#style-conventions) and make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.

 One-line messages are fine for small changes, but bigger changes should look like this:

 ```